Focusing

 7. If there is a spacer ring, remove it carefully and put it next to the lens on the kitchen roll.
 If you can't get your finger in to remove the spacer, use a cocktail stick or sharp pencil to poke behind it.
 (Don't use anything metal - This might scratch the lens).

 7a.
-Some lenses have tabs of spacer tape on them instead of a spacer ring (do not remove the tabs), other doublets are meant to be in contact and have no spacer (Nevertheless, the front lens can still be in the wrong way round!)
+Some telescopes have tabs of spacer tape on the plano-concave lens instead of a spacer ring (do not remove the tabs), other doublets are meant to be in contact and have no spacer (Nevertheless, the front lens can still be in the wrong way round!)

 8. Using yet another cleaning cloth, clean the accessible surface of the back lens.
 This should feel deeply dished to the touch.